-Dr Francis Leneghan
+Professor Francis Leneghan

-My recent monograph, The Dynastic Drama of Beowulf, Anglo-Saxon Studies 39 (Cambridge: D. S. Brewer, 2020), unravels the web of Scandinavian royal legends known to the original audience of Beowulf.
+I have published extensively on various aspects of the Old English poem BeowulfThe Dynastic Drama of Beowulf, Anglo-Saxon Studies 39 (Cambridge: D. S. Brewer, 2020), unravels the web of Scandinavian royal legends known to the original audience of Beowulf.
 The book offers a new interpretation of the work’s structure based on the principle of the dynastic life-cycle and provides explanations for features of the poem that have never been satisfactorily explained, most famously its many digressions and episodes.
 Highlighting the work’s originality, it proposes that the poet invented a new monster-slaying hero, inserting him into royal legend in order to dramatize moments of dynastic crisis.
 It also brings into focus the poet’s debt to biblical paradigms of kingship and shows how the Anglo-Saxons came to read Beowulf as their own Book of Kings.
-As a follow-up project, I have recently written an article exploring links between the poem and the Staffordshire Hoard.

-Another area of research is the reception of the Bible, in particular the Book of Psalms, in medieval England.
+Another area of my research is concerned with the reception of the Bible, in particular the Book of Psalms, in medieval England.
 Along with Professor Susan Gillingham (Theology) and Dr Helen Appleton (English), I am a founder and co-organiser of The Oxford Psalms Network, an interdisciplinary research group hosted by The Oxford Research Centre for the Humanities (TORCH) and devoted to the study of all aspects of the Psalms.
 In 2020 this project was chosen as a REF-Impact Case Study for the Theology Faculty.

 Undergraduate teaching and supervision: